atsukotominaga/music-teaching/material/instruction/instruction.md

 > **Click "Non expression"**

-- If he or she cannot perform the piece within **5 attempts**, he or she cannot continue the experiment.
+- If he or she cannot perform the piece without errors within **5 attempts**, leave a memo and continue the experiment.

 ### Experiment